hzeller/timg/README.md

 This is likely not intended by the terminal emulator and possibly happening on rounding issues of font height or similar.

-Anyway, we can work around it (in `-p half` mode).
+Anyway, we can work around it (fully in `-p half`, partially in `-p quarter` mode).
 In the following illustration you see how that looks like.
 If you see that, change the `TIMG_USE_UPPER_BLOCK` environment variable.

 Glitchy.
 Change TIMG_USE_UPPER_BLOCK| Looks good
 ------------------------------------|-------------------------------|
 ![](img/needs-block-change.png)     | ![](img/block-ok.png)|

+#### Other artifacts

+Some terminals leave one pixel of horizontal space between characters that result in fine vertical lines in the image.
+That can't be worked around, send a bug or better pull request to your terminal emulator.

 #### Wrong font aspect ratio